-The following new standard, issued by the International Accounting Standards Board (IASB), has been identified as having a possible impact on the Plan in the future.
+The following standards and amendments issued by the IASB have been assessed as having a possible effect on the Plan in the future.
 Management is currently determining the impact of this standard on its financial statements.

 IFRS 9 "Financial Instruments" (IFRS 9)